lindkvis/caffa/docs/README.md

     doc->scaleDoubleField(3.0);
 ~~~

 If your application inherits the caffa::rpc::RestServerApplication and the document is provided by the server app through your implementation of the virtual document and documents() methods, you can access the same fields and methods remotely.
+The server object
+will automatically be updated.

 ~~~cpp
     // The result of the document method is a generic document, so need casting.